xtCat/laravel-redis-fallback/README.md

 )
 ```
 ##Events
-You can listen to 'redis.unavailable' event in your listener, for example send and email to you when the redis server is down.
+You can listen to 'redis.unavailable' event in your listener, for example send an email to you when the redis server is down.

 Enjoy!